FWuermse/grw/docs/proof.typ

 #import "./theme.typ": *
 = Equality of the Generated Proofs

-We saw that, in the typical case, the improved algorithm generates significantly less constraints and leads to more concise proofs.
+We saw that, in the typical case, the improved algorithm generates significantly fewer constraints and leads to more concise proofs.
 In the following, we want to show that the two proposed algorithms for constraint generation provide the same rewrite proofs although with different metavariables.

 #theorem()[Either the algorithm $mono("Rew")_rho (t : tau)$ provides a proof for $?_r space t space u$ where $?_r$ is of type $mono("relation") space tau$ and $t != u$ for any given $tau$ and $rho$, then the modified algorithm $mono("ORew")_rho (t, ?_r)$ provides either *(1)* a proof for $?_r space t space u$ if the relation inference $?_r$ succeeds (See @updatedalgo) or *(2)* otherwise a proof of $?_r' space t space u$ where $?_r' : mono("relation" space tau)$ is a fresh metavariable of the same type $mono("relation") space tau$.
 If $t = u$, the $mono("ORew")$ algorithm with the same arguments returns just the flag `identity` whereas the $mono("Rew")$ algorithm provides a proof $p : ?_r space t space t$ *(3)*.] <theorem1>